isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 into a RAID1, then split the raid and move one half of the mirriro to a new machine.

-I made myself a small VM with seven tiny drives: The boot disk is sda, and the drives sdb to sdg are for LVM testing.
+I made myself a small VM with seven tiny drives to test this:
+The boot disk is sda, and the drives sdb to sdg are for LVM testing.

 The initial setup is like so: We copy the partition table of sda to all play drives.
 We then create a volume group testvg, to